 The desire to “grip” the board with your feet is a natural reaction, no one wants to fall in the water.
 Part of the appeal of paddleboarding is that you can enjoy the water without being in it.
 It might seem strange that our natural reaction is what’s causing our pain, but that is generally the problem.

 That “gripping” of the feet causes the muscles in the foot to tense up and restrict blood flow to that part of the body, kind of like clenching a fist.
-If you were to clench your fist for a long period of time it would cramp and cause pain, the same concept only with your feet.
 And, since you are standing up, you have the added weight of your body on top of the muscles you are tensing.

 It may seem like your feet aren’t doing much while you stand there, but they are actually doing a lot of work to keep you balanced on a moving surface.
 As your paddleboard moves with the water, your feet will make slight adjustments to keep you upright.
 And tensing your feet is not really helping, even if it seems like that is what you have to do to stay standing.